rx-samarth/Commandline-Shortcuts/README.md

 ## Features

-CmdShortcutTool offers the following features:
+command.py offers the following features:

 - Create new shortcuts for any command.
 - Run saved shortcuts with optional runtime arguments and custom variables.